ghc-proposals/ghc-proposals/proposals/0000-family-roles.md

 right-hand side of an instance.
 Furthermore, a parameter with a phantom or representational role may not be matched on the left-hand side.

+The proposed change would be enabled by a `TypeFamilyRoles` language extension, which would imply both `TypeFamilies` and `RoleAnnotations`.

 ## Examples

 In the motivating example, we can just write